Twitter Hack: 400 million records stolen?

 The data will also not be sold to anyone else, which will save many celebrities and politicians from phishing, crypto scams, sim swapping, doxxing and other things.

-Imagine famous content creators and influencers being hacked on Twitter.
-This will surely make them leave the platform and ruin your dream of having a twitter video platform for content creators, especially since you made the mistake of changing twitter policies which resulted in immense backlash.
-If you (Elon) are unsure, just do a poll on Twitter as usual and people will decide fate.
-But it is and remains your company's fault that this data was breached."
+Imagine famous content creators and influencers on Twitter getting hacked.
+This will surely make them leave the platform and ruin your dream of a Twitter video platform for content creators, especially since you made the mistake of changing Twitter policies, which led to immense backlash.
+If you (Elon) are unsure, just do a poll on Twitter as usual and people will decide the fate.
+But it is and will always be your company's fault that this data was breached."

 400 million Twitter data: real or fake?